NEW EPISODES. NEW SPECIES. NEW TIPS TO HELP YOU CATCH MORE FISH

 Bass love to sit in deep holes below running water, be sure to put in a few extra casts if you come across a small rapid.

 Popular for their ability to fight hard and their delicious taste, snapper are a favourite amongst inshore anglers, especially during the winter months.
 Snapper are easily accessible by anglers with small trailer boats and in some cases land based anglers too.
-Most targeted in water depths ranging from 10m to 80m, snapper will take a range of offerings from fresh bait through to a well-presented soft bait such as Gulp!
 Snapper are commonly caught between 30cm & 80cm, however some anglers have been lucky to land snapper well over 90cm and nudging the 1m mark.
 Fish of this size will test your tackle, so be sure to check your knots and be ready to hang on!
-In this episode Guesty heads out with Jesse for an early start and shares the tips and techniques he uses to catch more snapper using Gulp! soft baits.

 Guesty’s top 5 Snapper tips